 I tried my hand at making my own color depositing shampoo and conditioner for my pink hair and I am thrilled with the results.
 Now instead of my color fading every time I wash my hair, the color is actually getting brighter and more vibrant.
 Right now my hair varies from light pastel pink to a light peach color.

 FYI, the overall tone and color your hair will turn with the bright hair dye depends on how blonde it is when you start.
 Some parts of my hair couldn’t be bleached super white so when I put the pink on top the result is a warmer pink.
 Eventually I will get all my hair bleached light enough but I don’t want to overdo the bleach and completely melt my hair off.

 I have been using Color Jam dye from Sally Beauty Supply in Raspberry Kamikaze and Bubble Head Pink.
 They work well and only costs about $5 per bottle.
-In the past I also used Adore dye from Amazon.
+In the past I also used Adore dye.
 Even if you don’t dye your hair funky colors like pink or blue you can still make your own color depositing shampoo for hair colors like brown or red.
 The Adore brand comes in natural colors like brown, red and black.
 You can use this same technique with these colors to give your natural or colored hair a boost.

 Mix a ratio ¾ shampoo with ¼ hair color.
 Put it in a little bottle and mix it up.
 Shampoo your hair like usual.

 It’s best to use a clear or white colored shampoo to mix with so that it doesn’t mess with the color of the dye too much.
 Right now I am using an argan oil shampoo because it was on sale but after it is all used up I will probably go back to my trusty Suave.